GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 <http://www.gemini.edu/INSERTFINALGATREFURLHERE>`__.

-The astrodata package itself has no built in type or descriptor definitions, only the infrastructure to load same from ADCONFIG_xxx packages, but here is an example tree for GMOS, from the Gemini configuration.
+The astrodata package itself has no built in type or descriptor definitions, only the infrastructure to load such definitions from an ADCONFIG package (which follow a "ADCONFIG_xxx" naming convention).
+Here is an example type tree graph for GMOS, from the Gemini configuration.